 Bеfоrе уоu gо out a рiсk just аnу оld ѕuррlеmеnt, tаlk to уоur vеt оr ѕоmеоnе еlѕе who knоwlеdgeаblе and familiar with your horse as every horse is different.

-Here’s a breakdown of the 4 main types of supplements that are used and what they do: Introduction to Horse Supplements
+- A breakdown of the four main types of supplements, and what they do.

-I include what exactly each one does, their ingredients if they are disclosed by the manufacturing company and it even includes a joint supplement comparison as a detailed table that you can keep for reference.
+In the review of horse joint supplements, I include what exactly each one does, andtheir ingredients (if they are disclosed by the manufacturing company).
+The review even includes a joint supplement comparison as a detailed table that you can keep for reference.
 I would actually recommend that if you find it useful, you tape it in your feeding room or somewhere around the barn!

 Common Horse Problems